• Skip to primary navigation

 Light brown sugar, all-purpose flour - use dark brown sugar if that's all you have.

-Here's a summary of how to make this southern sweet potato casserole.
+Here's a summary of how to make this casserole.
 When you get ready to make it, please follow the Recipe Card at the bottom of the post.

 photo collage of recipe steps